Supinic/supibot/README.md

 - [Mixer](https://mixer.com/)

 ## I want to use Supibot!
-As Supibot is currently run as a single instance that joins multiple channel, it is required to follow one of these steps:
+As Supibot is currently run as a single instance that joins multiple channels, it is required to follow one of these steps:

 | Platform | Directions |
 | :---: |:---|